katylava/django-hijackemail/README.rst

 settings file, set your ``EMAIL_BACKEND`` to ``hijackemail.backends.HijackEmailBackend``.

-HijackEmailBackend is a subclass of Django's smtp backend (for now).
+Then configure the settings below as necessary.

 Settings
 --------

+HIJACK_EMAIL_BACKEND
+    A string represented the dotted path to the actual email backend used to send messages.
+    Default is ``django.core.mail.backends.smtp.EmailBackend``.

+HIJACK_EMAIL_TRANSFORMATION
+    A function which takes an email address, and returns a transformed version of it.

-The default transformation converts john.doe@example.com to john.doe-at-example.com@local.
+    The default transformation converts john.doe@example.com to
+    john.doe-at-example.com@local.

 HIJACK_EMAIL_REPLACEMENT
     Instead of transforming the original email, just send all email to this address.
+Default is None.

 HIJACK_EMAIL_DOMAIN
     Use the default transformation with this catchall domain.
-If no domain is provided, uses 'local'.

-HIJACK_EMAIL_TRANSFORMATION
-    A function which takes an email address, and returns a transformed version of it.
+Default is "local".

 HIJACK_EMAIL_EXCLUDE
     A list of email addresses that should not be hijacked.
-    For example, you might include your own address here.
+    Default is empty list.